-If you're within the area code of the Mexican cell phone number you wish to call, you should dial 044, then the area code, then the phone number.
+If you're within the area code of the Mexican cell phone number you wish to call, you should dial the area code, then the phone number.
 Mexican cell phones are under a plan called "el que llama paga," which means that the person who makes the call pays for it, so calls to cell phones cost more than calls to regular land line phone numbers.
-Outside of the area code that you're dialing (but still within Mexico) you would first dial 045 and then the 10 digit phone number.
-To call a Mexican cell phone from outside the country you would dial as if to a land line but adding the 1 after the country code:: 011-52-1 and then the area code and number.
+Outside of the area code that you're dialing (but still within Mexico) you would also dial the area code, then the phone number.
+To call a Mexican cell phone from outside the country you would dial the country code (52) then the area code and phone number.

-If you're adding a Mexican cell phone to your Whatsapp contacts, instead of adding 011, you should enter a plus sign before the country code, then a 1 before the area code and phone number.
+If you're adding a Mexican cell phone to your Whatsapp contacts, you should enter a plus sign before the country code, then the country code, area code, and phone number.

 More information about using a cell phone in Mexico.

 Pay Phones and Phone Cards

 Although pay phones are becoming less common in Mexico, as in most places, you should still be able to find them around if you look carefully, and they offer an inexpensive way to contact home (or make a call when your cell phone battery is dead).
 Many payphones are located on busy street corners, making it difficult to hear.
 You can also look in large stores like Sanborns—they'll often have a pay phone near the public restrooms—and they tend to be much quieter.

 Phone cards ("tarjetas telefonicas") for use in pay phones can be bought at newstands and in pharmacies in denominations of 30, 50 and 100 pesos.
 Public telephones in Mexico do not accept coins.
 When buying a phone card for pay phone use, specify that you would like a "tarjeta LADA" or "tarjeta TELMEX" because pre-paid cell phone cards ("TELCEL") are also sold in the same establishments.